Blake Dean (Home and Away): Character development

 While interviewed by Sarah Greene on Going Live!, Hill said that the storyline was "emotionally hectic" during filming because they did not film in sequence.
 While filming Meg's death scenes he thought about sad things to build himself up emotionally.
 Hill opined that the storyline was believable and well written; which made it easier to get into character.
 Hill also revealed that he did not speak to anyone with leukemia during the research stage.
 Hill said that he went with what he thought was right at the time.
 The storyline highlighted the issue of the illness, with many leukemia patients praising the series.
 Godbold said that she had actual chemistry with Hill and admitted that there was an attraction.
 She added that there had to be actual chemistry for the pair to portray such convincing scenes.
 Godbold's boyfriend became jealous of their on-screen chemistry and ended his relationship with her.

 Blake later begins a relationship with Finlay Roberts (Tina Thomsen).
 Finlay believes that she has found love with Blake and cannot wait to make their relationship official.
 When the pair share a kiss, Blake's memories of Meg return and he realises he still loves her.
 Blake is eventually forced to tell Finlay the truth and the break-up.
 Blake later changes his mind and the pair go scuba diving.
 However, Finlay nearly drowns and ends up in hospital.
 This leads to "tense scenes" with Finlay's mother Irene Roberts (Lynne McGranger).
 Blake then declares his love for Finlay, but many other characters think that he is still not over Meg.

-When Blake returns in 2002, he arrives in town sporting a flashy car and he feels an attraction to his ex-girlfriend Sophie Simpson (Rebekah Elmaloglou).
+When Blake returns in 2002, he arrives in town sporting a flashy car and he feels an attraction to his ex-girlfriend Sophie.